Copilot in Claude Code

 This guide shows you how to install and configure the DataFlint MCP (Model Context Protocol) server in Claude Code.

-The entire process should take just a few minutes.
+The entire process takes just a few minutes.

 The steps are: